aherlihy/tyql/README.md

 ```

 #### Containers break VSCode's integration (somewhat urgent)
 When you use VSCode with Metals, there are directories `.metals`, `.bloop`, `project/.bloop` which are being used.
 Of them the bloop directories are also used by the containerized tests.
-So after you run test in docker, you have to
+So after you run test in docker, you have to close the VSCode,
 ```sh
 rm -rf .metals .bloop project/.bloop
 ```